 The government and its cohorts have conspired to ensure that the only real recourse the American people have to express their displeasure with the government is through voting, which is no real recourse at all.
 The penalties for civil disobedience, whistleblowing and rebellion are severe.
 If you refuse to pay taxes for government programs you believe to be immoral or illegal, you will go to jail.
 If you attempt to overthrow the government—or any agency thereof—because you believe it has overstepped its reach, you will go to jail.
 If you attempt to blow the whistle on government misconduct, there’s a pretty good chance you will go to jail.

-America’s founders provided us with a very specific explanation about the purpose of government and a roadmap for what to do when the government abuses its authority, ignores our objections, and establishes itself as a tyrant.
+America’s founders provided us with a very specific explanation about the purpose of government and a

 For starters, stop with the scare tactics.
 In much the same way that American citizens are being cocooned in a climate of fear—fear of terrorism, fear of extremism, fear of each other—by a government that knows exactly which buttons to push in order to gain the public’s cooperation and compliance, police officers are also being indoctrinated with the psychology of fear.